 A Dutch oven is a great tool for braising, as you can use it on the stovetop to brown the meat and vegetables, then add liquid and cover with the lid to braise on the stove or in the oven.

 Classic 5.5-Quart Dutch Oven, $95 at Milo

 This affordable Dutch oven from online brand Milo comes with a lifetime guarantee.

-Related Reading: The 10 Best Direct-to-Consumer Cookware Brands to Buy in 2019
+Related Reading: The 10 Best Dutch Ovens to Buy in 2020

 This low and slow cooking method is ideal for tougher cuts of meat since it transforms its collagen into gelatin which thickens the cooking sauce and adds luxurious flavor.
 Beef stew, short ribs, oxtail, pork belly, and chicken legs are all ideal braising partners, as are root vegetables, Brussels sprouts, and just about anything else that will hold up during the process and benefit from a velvety sauce and enticing flavor.